-The MRT Sungai Buloh – Kajang line runs underground for a distance of 9.5km beneath the centre of Kuala Lumpur while the rest of the alignment is elevated.
-The line has 31 stations of which seven are underground.
-You may want to check out some construction pictures of MRT stations.
+The MRT Sungai Buloh – Kajang line has 31 stations of which seven are underground.
+The MRT line runs underground for a distance of 9.5km beneath the centre of Kuala Lumpur while the rest of the alignment is elevated.

 - Use the MRT to go to KLIA / klia2

 - Connect to Ampang / Sri Petaling line LRT